- CellxGene

 Figure 1.
 Two metrics are represented in gene expression dot plots, gene expression and percentage of expressing cells.

-The combination of these metrics in a grid of genes by cell types allows to make qualitative assessments of gene expression (Figure 2).
+The combination of these metrics in a grid of genes by cell types enables you to assess gene expression (Figure 2).

-Genes that are lowly expressed or expressed in a small percentage of cells are difficult to visually identify in a dot plot.
-This is particularly important for certain marker genes that are specifically but lowly expressed in their target cell types, for example transcription factors and cell-surface receptors.
+Be aware that genes that are lowly expressed or expressed in a small percentage of cells may be difficult to visually identify in a dot plot.
+This is particularly important for certain marker genes which are specifically but lowly expressed in their target cell types, for example transcription factors and cell-surface receptors.

 How to Make Sense of Normalized Values